2023 Agents/Editors

 Bio: Alec majored in English at Brown University, a degree he put to immediate use by moving to Los Angeles after graduation to become a professional stunt man.
 Realizing that he prefers books to breakaway glass, he moved to New York City in 2008 to pursue a career in publishing.
 Alec quickly found a home at Writers House Literary Agency, where he quickly began building his own list.
 He is still aggressively looking for new talent across a wide variety of genres.

-Currently Looking For: Horror, thriller, mystery, noir, grounded sci-fi, YA and middle grade “boy” fiction, and beautifully written historical fiction.
-In nonfiction: biography, narrative nonfictoion history, military, pop science, and all things sports.
+Looking For: Horror, thriller, mystery, noir, grounded sci-fi, YA and middle grade “boy” fiction, and beautifully written historical fiction.
+In nonfiction: biography, narrative nonfiction history, military, pop science, and all things sports.

 Not Looking For: Romance (paranormal or otherwise), politics (fiction or nonfiction), women’s fiction, picture books, high fantasy, and science fiction featuring aliens/intergalactic warfare.
 He’s also read enough about Russia, in any capacity, for a while.

-Clients: J.D.
-Barker, Casey Barrett, Adam Cesare, Hank Early, Jumata Emill, Laurie R. King, Mystery Writers of America (MWA), Jack Murphy, Christopher Price, among others.
+Clients: Nat Cassidy, Casey Barrett, Adam Cesare, Hank Early, Jumata Emill, Laurie R. King, Mystery Writers of America (MWA), Jack Murphy, Christopher Price, among others.

 Agent